bitFez/BitFez-s-Learning-to-code-in-Python-Roadmap/BitFez’s Learning to code in Python Roadmap 🛣 363c54e295a6417c9c58a87bedc46ad0/2 - Printing & Escape codes 8eae5621de7343cb982d53b118887e6a.md

 output the following:

 - [ ]  Using single quotes → ‘Bob’s Burgers’
-- [ ]  Using single quotes → ‘Be sure to like and subscribe to BitFez’s YouTube channel’
+- [ ]  Using single quotes → ‘Be sure to like and subscribe to BitFez’s YouTube channel, “CodeFez”’
 - [ ]  Using double quotes → “BitFez’s most commonly used phrase in class is “<insert here>”, which just demonstrates how much of a humble person he is”
 - [ ]  Using double quotes → “BitFez is also commonly head criticising those that make a “Rookie <insert here>”, although he is often referring to himself”